The Last Generation to Learn a Trade

 The children born between 2025 and 2039 will not experience this transition as disruption, because for them it will simply be the baseline condition of the world they inherit.
 They will learn to collaborate with AI systems the way previous generations learned to collaborate with colleagues.
 They will navigate career paths that do not follow a linear trajectory from education to employment to retirement, because that trajectory will not exist for them in any recognizable form.
 The skills that will define their economic survival, critical thinking precise enough to interrogate AI outputs rather than simply accept them, emotional intelligence robust enough to serve needs that machines genuinely cannot serve, adaptability sustained enough to change fields every few years without losing coherence, are not the skills that most educational systems currently prioritize.

 That is the population caught in the transition, and it is large, and it is not being spoken to honestly by the institutions that are supposed to represent its interests.
 Governments are worried about the political consequences of panic.
-Companies are worried about competition.
-The universities are still collecting tuition for degrees in fields that are restructuring faster than any four-year program can track.
+Companies are worried about what competitors will do with the same information they already have.
+The universities are still collecting tuition for degrees in fields that are restructuring faster than any 4-year program can track.
 And the people in the middle, the ones doing the work that the machines are learning to replace, are largely on their own.

 This article is intended for general informational purposes and represents the author's analysis of publicly available research.
 All projections cited are drawn from peer-reviewed studies and reports by established research institutions.